Phone: (315) 781-4381

 Phone: (315) 781-4380

-Maurer joined the FLI Staff to oversee the Sustainable Community Development Program in 2011.
+Maurer joined the FLI Staff to oversee the Sustainable Community Development Program in 2011 and then became Sustainability Manager of the Colleges in July 2013.
 Maurer grew up in a small rural town in northern New York where he gained an appreciation for community, nature, and food production as he spent his summers helping his grandfather and father on their family dairy farm.
 From there, he earned a B.S. degree in management with a concentration in marketing from St. John Fisher College.
 After earning his undergraduate degree, Maurer began his professional career as a production supervisor in Syracuse, N.Y., for a national homebuilder.
 He spent four years supervising the construction of new homes before moving on to earn a Master’s of professional studies in environmental studies from the SUNY College of Environmental Science and Forestry.
 His graduate work focused on the implementation of local sustainable infrastructure and processes.
 He also received a certificate of advanced study in sustainable enterprise from Syracuse University and is a LEED Green Associate.
 During Maurer's graduate work, he was engaged as an intern at the Syracuse Center of Excellence to assess the state of deconstruction in Central New York and make recommendations for overcoming barriers of implementation.
-Although much of his background has been associated with construction, his professional and personal interests are diverse within the sustainability spectrum, from community development to biofuels.
+Although much of his background has been associated with construction, his current and projected professional and personal interests are diverse within the sustainability spectrum, from community development to biofuels.

 Community Outreach Coordinator